ieeeutaustin/ieeeut-website/README.md

 - When you are happy with the selected image, press the "Save" button.
 - If you want to revert your change, press the "Cancel" button.

+# How to update FamilIEEE leaderboard
+If the [fam leaderboard](https://ieee.ece.utexas.edu/familieee/leaderboard) is still used, and you would like to change the theme of it, this section will cover how to do so.
+The leaderboard was programmed with changing the theme in mind, so this shouldn't be difficult.

+## Quick Overview
+All familieee leaderboard theme configuration will be customized through [src/utils/fam-config.ts](src/utils/fam-config.ts).
+In theory it should support more than 3 fams, but it has only been tested with 3.
+The only additional steps outside of customizing this file is (1) changing the images [public/assets/images/familieee/theme/](public/assets/images/familieee/theme/) to match your theme and (2) share the point tracker Google Sheet to Google Cloud service account (ieee-ut-website@ieee-ut-website.iam.gserviceaccount.com).

+**Note:** The familieee point tracker gsheet needs to be the same format for the software to read it correctly.
+You can make edits to the fam-config, but it is easier to leave it as is.

+### Create your point tracker Google sheet
+1. Find the FamilIEEE Point Tracker in the Google Drive and make a copy of it.
+2. Clear the entries, change the colors and names.
+3. Press 'Share' at the top right, and share to "ieee-ut-website@ieee-ut-website.iam.gserviceaccount.com" giving the account, full perms (just to be safe).
+This permits the Google Drive API to view our point tracker.

+4. a) Copy the GSheet Id, which you can find in the URL.
+It will look like this `spreadsheets/d/ID_HERE/edit?...`

+    b) Inside the [fam-config.ts](src/utils/fam-config.ts) file, paste the copied string as the spreadsheetId field's value.

+### Update the fam names
+1. Go to the [fam-config.ts](src/utils/fam-config.ts) file. *Notice how each fam is an entry in the "fams" array.*
+2. Change the names and nicknames of the fams in each entry to match the fams on your point tracker.
+Order here does matter, it must match the gsheet.

+### Update the fam theme images
+You will need 2 images for each familieee.
+One for the character/mascot and one for the background that displays when they are winning.
+1. Save your selected images inside the folder [public/assets/images/familieee/theme/](public/assets/images/familieee/theme/), and rename them to something clear to help you out later.
+2. Go to the [fam-config.ts](src/utils/fam-config.ts) file.
+3. For each fam, update the background image and mascot image fields to the image path you saved previously.
+4. Also update the primary and text colors for each fam.

+You are done!
+Your point tracker should now be connected to your themed fam leaderboard! (it can take up to 5 minutes to update sometimes)

 # Get started with development

 Clone with